lico27/prospie/README.md

 6. EDA - explores, cleans and visualises the data
     6.1.
 Reprocesses PDFs to extract accounts sections using Claude LLM instead of regex
 - A frontend to interact with the app
-- An evaluation framework to assess the performance of the app
+- An evaluation form to gather professional fundraisers' opinions on the alignment of a sample of funder-recipient pairs, to assess the performance of the app

 ## How to...